Prosocial Norm Emergence in Multiagent Systems

 Understanding societal inertia in the sense of how new norms can supersede existing norms is important; \framework is dynamic but how to evaluate and how to reduce the societal friction and inertia in arriving at new norms remains to be studied.

 \framework has a flavor of group norms since agents of the same type pass on their experiences with other agents of the same type.
 But each agent individually reasons whether to follow an applicable norm or not.
-Another natural line of future research is to explore the generation of group norms as opposed to individual norms \cite{Aldewereld-TAAS16-GroupNorms}.
+Another natural line of future research is to explore the generation of group norms as opposed to individual norms \cite{Alechina+17:decomposition,Aldewereld-TAAS16-GroupNorms} bring together notions of group intentions \cite{Dunin-Keplicz+Verbrugge-10:teamwork,Ecai-98} and group ability \cite{Self90:maamaw-book}.
 Group norms apply to groups of agents together.
-For example, in the world of autonomous cars, car agents sharing the same space, can share information with each other and can decide actions and move together as a platoon of cars (i.e., creating a group norm).
-Group norms raises important challenges of how a group can allocate decision making authority and accountability, and whether the actions taken on behalf of a group satisfy ethical criteria both with respect to group members and with respect to outsiders.
+For example, in the world of autonomous cars, car agents sharing the same space can share information with each other and can decide actions and move together as a platoon of cars (i.e., creating a group norm).
+Group norms raise important challenges of how a group can allocate decision-making authority and accountability and whether the actions taken on behalf of a group satisfy ethical criteria both with respect to group members and with respect to outsiders.

-\framework can be applied in any multiagent system in which (1) its population of users have asymmetric interests that may lead to conflicts; and (2) its members can observe their neighbors and communicate.
-An application of our approach on practical domains would be important to validating it in the broader setting.
-The domain of Open Source Software Development communities \cite{Avery+16:mining} is particularly compelling because it brings together considerations of ethics along with inertia (projects can last years) and group norms.